albertoadami/aws-certified-developer-notes/NOTES.md

 In AWS an instance can have only one role attached for time.
 The IAM role is configured with policies for access to the required services/components inside AWS.

 When you create a new role you have to select the AWS service for which add the policy versus other AWS services.
-After you successfully create the role, you need also to associate the rolo to an instance (an EC2 for example).
+After you successfully create the role, you need also to associate the role to an instance (an EC2 for example).

 ***IAM Security Token Service (STS)*** allows you to create temporary security credentials that grant trusted users access to your AWS resources.
 These credentials are for short time usage (from some minutes to several hours).